Discover ANY AI to make more online for less.

 Destination

-Google drops AI weapons ban—what it means for the future of artificial intelligence
+Google drops AI weapons ban—what it means for the future of artificial in

 Google removes AI weapons ban from its ethical principles, sparking debate over Silicon Valley's approach to AI safety and raising concerns about responsible technology development in the military and [...]